 You’d be excused for thinking they’d want some privacy after their toilet time.
 But no. Dogs will often launch into a foot dragging dance that can flick dirt, stones or grass over you as you try to remove the evidence of their ‘deposit’.
 But the key to why they dance lies in those fast feet...and their toe pads.

 The scrape marks on the ground also act as visual way of marking out their territory.
 The bigger and deeper they are, the more impressive their stature and strength will seem to other dogs who come across them.
 That explains the energy with which they undertake the project!

-So considering dogs don’t have social media, it makes the foot drag the closest thing the furry family have to a highly filtered profile pic!
+So considering dogs don’t have social media, it makes the foot drag the closest thing the furry family have to a highly filtered profile pic…